Helianthus hirsutus (Hairy Sunflower)

 Bloom color Yellow

-Bloom time Summer, fall
+Bloom time Spring, summer, fall

 Mature height 2-6 ft